- Full-time, Ongoing

 - Culture that supports work-life balance

-Sunraysia Community Health Services is a dynamic organisation promoting health, wellbeing and independence in a social model of health to prevent illness, disease and injury.
-Influencing the agenda for health policy, providing access and equity to health services for our community and encouraging innovation and flexibility to ensure services match community needs are our priorities.
+SCHS is a dynamic organisation promoting health, well-being and independence in a social model of health; preventing illness, disease and injury; influencing the agenda for health policy, providing access and equity to health services for our community and encouraging innovation and flexibility to ensure services match community need.

 Click here for the position description

 Click here for important information before you apply